Kandy-IO/kandy-cpaas-js-sdk/tutorials/Authentication.md

 $KANDY$ authentication is performed by using access tokens which are issued by an authentication server.
 Each user is provided with unique tokens which are included in each request for authentication.
 The REST API is used for this process.
 The [REST API Reference](/developer/references/rest-api/1.0.0#authentication-token) Authentication page describes the process for obtaining the Access Token and the Id Token.
 The access tokens provided establish what can be accessed by the SDK.
 The identity token represents who is authenticated.

 In this tutorial, we will be using 'Password Grant Flow' in order get the authentication tokens.
 This flow requires three pieces of information.

-ClientId, User Email and Password are available on your [projects page](/portal/projects/overview).
-See later in the tutorial for more information on this flow and the alternative, client credentials grant flow.
+This information can be obtained from your CPaaS account, specifically from the Developer Portal.

+More exactly, if you are using CPaaS APIs with your CPaaS user, the three pieces of information (required to be authenticated) will be under:

+- `Home` -> `Personal Profile` (top right corner) -> `Details`
+  - `Email` should be mapped to `username`
+  - Your account password should be mapped to `password`
+  - `Account client ID` should be mapped to `client_id`
+    - Alternatively, a project's `Public Project Key` can be used as the `client_id` (see below)

+However, if you are building a server-side app where there is no user, the information required to be authenticated will be under:

+- `Projects` -> `{your project}` -> `Project info`/`Project secret`
+  - `Private Project key` should be mapped to `client_id`
+  - `Private Project secret` should be mapped to `client_secret`

+If your server-side app requires user authentication:

+- `Public project key` under your project is required when you develop public clients under your project that users are getting authenticated and utilizing the app.

+However, for the scope of this tutorial, we'll make use of the first described scenario, which means using information such as `username`, `password` and `client_id`.

 The following code sets up a simple UI that separates the steps involved in authentication.